 Located at the center of the Columbia College campus, the J. Drake Edens Library provides a broad collection that supports the College's liberal arts curriculum and professional programs.
 Library resources are accessible though the library's website which provides access to the print and media collections, tens of thousands of full-text articles and other resources.
 Help locating and using materials is available from Reference librarians on the main floor of the library, by phone, and by e-mail.
-The library is Wi-Fi enabled and has computer labs for student use.
+Students can also receive help with e-mail and Canvas accounts and check out peripherals such as cameras and headphones at the Circulation Desk.
+The library is Wi-Fi enabled and has a computer lab for student use.
 Study rooms with whiteboards are also available for individual and small group use on a first-come, first-serve basis.
 There are areas with comfortable seating on all three floors of the library.
 The library has a photocopier (\$0.10 a page) and a fax machine.